agusrichard/devops-workbook/jenkins-tuts/README.md

 - Freestyle build: Pretty much like scripting
 - Pipelines: Composed by stages or steps

+I'm curious on why it's not working.
+It supposed to be working, but it's not working!

 **[⬆ back to top](#list-of-contents)**

 <br />